Djokovic makes history with 19th Grand Slam title in epic French Open final - RFI

 The 34-year-old is the first man since Rod Laver in 1969 to win all four Slams on multiple occasions and just the third in history.

+"It was an electric atmosphere.
+I want to thank everyone who has been with me on this journey," said Djokovic.

+"I have played almost nine hours over the last 48 hours against two great champions, it was really tough physically over the last three days, but I trusted in my capabilities and knew I could do it."

-He is also the first man ever to win a Slam title by twice coming back from two sets down in same the tournament.
+Djokovic is the first man ever to win a Slam title by twice coming back from two sets down following his last-16 battle with Italian teenager Lorenzo Musetti.

 Djokovic now has 84 career titles in total while Sunday's win pushed him to the brink of $150 million in prize money.